 Only public K–12 school buildings are included in this initial study.

-From the 222 school buildings studied, we selected 15 buildings for further analysis.
+From the 222 school buildings studied for Phase 1 of the project, we selected 15 buildings for further analysis.
 This included estimating how much it would cost to upgrade the building to meet seismic code.
 We mostly selected schools in high seismic risk areas, but included a few in moderate to lower risk areas.
 We also focused on main school buildings and gymnasiums because these large public facilities often serve as community emergency shelters.
 We selected school buildings of varying age, type, and construction materials.
 Assessing such a broad range of school buildings allows us to determine the cost to seismically upgrade school buildings across the State.
+We will apply the same criteria to the 350 Phase 2 school buildings in order to select another 15 buildings for further analysis.

-Map showing the locations of all 222 school buildings studied as part of this project.
+Map showing the locations of all 222 school buildings studied as part of Phase 1.
 The 15 school buildings selected for further analysis are shown as darker circles.

 - An on-site assessment of the seismic site class of the soils.
 Seismic site class is related to soil type and determines the level of earthquake shaking expected at the site.